Aryan-17806/Student-Result-Management-System/README.md

 1. Clone the repository:
    `https://github.com/Aryan-17806/Student-Result-Management-System`
-2. Import the project into your IDE (Eclipse, IntelliJ, NetBeans, etc.).
+2. Open the project in your preferred Java IDE (IntelliJ, Eclipse, NetBeans, etc.).
-3. Ensure MySQL is running and the database is created.
+3. Ensure MySQL is running and the database setup script has been executed.
-4. Compile and run `StudentManagementApp.java`.
+4. Compile and run the main application file (`StudentManagementApp.java`).

 ---

 ## 📖 Learning Outcomes

-By completing this project, learners will:
+By completing this project, students will:

+* Implement clean and maintainable Java code
-* Apply OOP principles in a real-world application
+* Apply OOP principles in real application development
-* Write reusable and maintainable code
-* Perform CRUD operations using JDBC
+* Perform database CRUD operations using JDBC
-* Understand how in-memory and persistent storage can work together
+* Work with both in-memory and persistent storage

 ---

 ## 🤝 Contribution

-Contributions, improvements, and suggestions are welcome!
-Submit a pull request anytime.
+Contributions are welcome!
+Feel free to fork the project and submit pull requests for improvements.

 ---

 ## 📄 License

-This project is intended for academic and learning purposes.
+This project is intended for educational and academic use.